 With so many unwanted dogs in the world, backyard or pet breeding can hardly be justified as an ethical practice and makes the argument all the more compelling for de-sexing your Sheltie.

 What's more, there are physical and psychological benefits to spaying females and neutering males, so please look into it for your pet Sheltie.
-It's natural to feel weird about de-sexing your dog but it's a no-brainer when you take into consideration their long term health and the risks of not doing so.
+It's natural to feel weird about de-sexing your dog but it's a no-brainer when you consider the long-term health benefits.

 10. Shelties Live for 12-13 Years

 Smaller dogs tend to have a longer life expectancy than larger dogs, with some breeds living up to twice as long as others.
 Take good care of your Sheltie's diet, oral health, exercise regime, and vaccinations to maximize his lifespan to 12-13 years.